jayamlani1/a2agc-dataset/docs/examples/visualization4.md

 # Accidental drug overdose death in Marion County by substance, sex and age group 2010-2018
 --------------------------------------------

-This example visualization shows heatmap of opioid deaths categorized by sex, age group, substance and date
+This example visualization shows heatmap of opioid deaths categorized by sex, age group, substance and year

 ## Visualization